mfillmer/shift-planner/docs/ui/welcome.md

 ![First Plan add Shift Step 3](./mockups/first-plan-add-shift-step-3.svg)

-A fully planned Calender could then look like this:
+A fully planned Calender could then look like this image below.
+Multiple shifts on a day are stacked beside each other and split across days if necessary.
+Shifts may be colored.

 ![fully planned](./mockups/first-plan-all-shifts.svg)

+Now it's time to build your team.
+To do this, have a look at the bottom half of the sidebar on the left.
+There is a section for your teams.
+You can define multiple teams and select one of them for your shift plan.

+First, click on on the +-Button next to 'Your Teams'

 ### Mobile